Yardi Alternative for CAM Reconciliation (Not a Full ERP Replacement)

 How CapVeri Works Alongside Yardi

-CapVeri's "Anti-Integration" architecture was designed specifically to avoid the IT complexity and security concerns of API integrations.
+CapVeri was designed to work without integration, avoiding the IT complexity and security concerns of API connections.
 Here's the workflow:

 - Export from Yardi: Your team exports the GL detail report (standard export, no special credentials required)